-- Annually, the following statement will be distributed to all Cox College faculty, staff and students and be posted on the College website: Cox College complies with the provisions of the Digital Millennium Copyright Act (DMCA).
-It is illegal, as described in the Federal Law, and more recently the DMCA to download, upload, or distribute in any fashion, copyrighted material, in any form without permission or a license to do so from the copyright holder. - In order to use Cox College and CoxHealth computing resources, members of the college community are required to sign the CoxHealth Confidentiality & Security Agreement and agree to the provisions of the Copyright and CoxHealth Policy, CoxHealth Information Security& Privacy Violation Policy, CoxHealth Internet Acceptable Use Policy, and related policies.
-Members of the College community must follow institutional policies for appropriate use of technology resources as well as comply with all applicable copyright laws. - Cox College policies and procedures concerning the Digital Millennium Copyright Act are published online in Policy Manager. - Information about illegal distribution of copyrighted materials is posted in both the student and faculty portals, College Catalog, Faculty and Staff Handbooks, and in select Canvas courses. - The Library Online Journal Article Request form includes the copyright notice.
-A copyright disclaimer is also included on every email that has an attached article reprint (whether it was scanned from an in-house print journal or received from another library (Inter-library loan).
+- Annually, the following statement will be distributed to all Cox College faculty, staff and students via the Cox College Catalog and will be posted on the College website: Cox College complies with the provisions of the Digital Millennium Copyright Act (DMCA).
+It is illegal, as described in the Federal Law, and more recently the DMCA to download, upload, or distribute in any fashion, copyrighted material, in any form without permission or a license to do so from the copyright holder. - In order to use Cox College and CoxHealth computing resources, members of the college community are required to sign the CoxHealth Confidentiality & Security Agreement and agree to the provisions therein Members of the College community must follow institutional policies for appropriate use of technology resources as well as comply with all applicable copyright laws. - Information about illegal distribution of copyrighted materials is posted in, College Catalog, Faculty and Staff Handbooks, and in select Canvas courses. - The Library Online Journal Article Request form includes the copyright notice, and a copyright disclaimer is also included in every email that contains copyrighted material.
+This includes reprints from a Cox subscription, or materials received from another library through interlibrary.